fhgomes/fhgomes/README.md

 ### Hi there 👋

 - 🔗 https://www.linkedin.com/in/fhgomes
-- 🔭 I’m currently working at [INVITE ME] company ...
+- 🔭 I’m currently working at [Incomm Payments](https://www.incomm.com/) company ...
 - 🌱 I’m currently wanting to learn about AI, Go and Python
 - 👯 I’m looking to collaborate on cool projects
 - 💬 Ask me about Java, Spring and Cloud or Soft Programming Skills